 And if I ever become a one-issue voter, it will be about pollution and the greenhouse effect.

-I don't care what you're saying.
+I don't care what Trump is, Mr. David.

-Uh we'll be right back after that little fight.
+I don't care what your campaign is, we'll be right back after that little fight.

-Apparently, according to some news reports, I think it was page six, they actually it got really nasty behind the scenes.
+Apparently, according to some news reports, I think it was page six, they actually, it got really nasty behind the scenes.

 They actually were at each other's throats with names that we can't even use on this show legally.